rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 Shaderc was replaced with Naga early on in the month.
 This was the result of over a year of work.
-Hitboxes are in the process of being overhauled to handle non-cylidrical targets better.
+Hitboxes are in the process of being overhauled to handle non-cylindrical targets better.
 Improvements were made to how the cursor selects objects in game.
-As always, lots of experiemental work is being done to the economic system.
-Cultist raiders were added, which mean that raiding parties will now attack nearby settlements.
+As always, lots of experimental work is being done to the economic system.
+Cultist raiders were added, which means that raiding parties will now attack nearby settlements.
 This is a great example of how the realtime simulation is starting to become more visible to players.